-Good morning, today touches you in a particular risotto: risotto with leeks and chestnuts with red wine reduction.
-Is’ rich in contrasts risotto, I have drawn up ahead of the festive season, When – during Christmas dinner or new year's Eve dinner or lunch – you are looking for something different and unusual to amaze at the table, but without spend hours and hours in the kitchen.
-The risotto with leeks and chestnuts with red wine reduction prepares very quickly, You can also avoid the affect of the die and boil the chestnuts and then peel, simply by using the dried chestnuts boiled until rewet.
+Good morning, today touches you in a particular risotto: the risotto with leeks and chestnuts with red wine reduction.
+Is’ a risotto full of contrasts, I have drawn up ahead of the festive season, When – during Christmas dinner or new year's Eve dinner or lunch – you are looking for something different and unusual to amaze at the table, but without spend hours and hours in the kitchen.
+Indeed, if you are looking for inspiration for holiday menus, have a look to my 18 RISOTTOS PERFECT FOR THE CHRISTMAS HOLIDAYS.
+Risotto with leeks and chestnuts with red wine reduction prepares very quickly, You can also avoid the affect of the die and boil the chestnuts and then peel, simply by using the dried chestnuts boiled until rewet.

 To prepare the risotto with leeks and chestnuts, let's start from the red wine reduction: put in a saucepan the wine, honey, brown sugar and a few leaves of Marjoram, mix well and cook the liquid plan by Simmons until it will be reduced by two thirds and not will veil the spoon.
 Pour into a bowl and set aside.

 Wash the leeks and spring onions, clean them and put the pieces of scrap in a pan.
 Cover with water and cook for 30 minutes.
-With this 'broth’ We will cook the risotto.
-Finely chop the rest of the leeks and onions and brown them in a wide-bottomed casserole (preferably in copper) with a drizzle of extra virgin olive oil and a little’ of broth.
+With this 'broth' we will cook the risotto.
+Finely chop the rest of the leeks and onions and brown them in a wide-bottomed casserole (preferably in copper) with a drizzle of extra virgin olive oil and some broth.
 Add salt and cook covered until tender, continue to add broth if necessary.
 Mix the vegetables and set aside.

 Cut the bacon into small cubes very small (brunoise) and skip it in the Pan without other fat until crisp.